santiment/academy/src/docs/education-and-use-cases/price-to-daily-addresses-divergence---primer-on-on-chain-trading-strategies/index.md

 author: Jan S
 date: 2019-09-17
 ---
+# Price - Daily Addresses Divergence, A Primer on On-chain Trading Strategies

 Of all the metrics that can be generated from on-chain data, **the daily active addresses** - DAA for short - is probably most well known.